 An Innovative Approach to Targeting Rural Communities in Public Health Funding

-This project is designed to understand the circumstances around this unprecedented emphasis on rural America in the CDC's key initiatives.
-To do so, relevant decision-makers, key actors and stakeholders will be interviewed.
-The analysis will provide critical insight into the evolving relationship between the Federal Office of Rural Health Policy and the CDC over time, lessons learned from this particular grant program, and how those lessons might be able to be applied to future efforts to carve out rural-focused funds from broader grant projects.
+This project was designed to understand the circumstances around this unprecedented emphasis on rural America in the CDC's key initiatives.
+To do so, relevant decision-makers, key actors and stakeholders were interviewed.
+The analysis provided critical insight into the evolving relationship between the Federal Office of Rural Health Policy and the CDC over time, lessons learned from this particular grant program, and how those lessons might be able to be applied to future efforts to carve out rural-focused funds from broader grant projects.

 Analysis of an Innovative Approach to Target Rural Communities in Public Health Funding

 Southwest Rural Health Research Center